stollkarl/LearningProjects/README.md

 # Learning
 This is the repo where I'll be publishing all of my projects while learning programming.
-Since I've dabbled in programming quite a few times but never really put the effort in to learn a language I'm going to try my best to make this time different.
+Since I've dabbled in programming quite a few times, but never really put the effort in to learn a language, I'm going to try my best to make this time different.

 ## Projects
 Below is a list of all my projects and their status:

-### Rock Paper Scissors
+#### Rock Paper Scissors
 Ongoing

-### Banking System
+#### Banking System-
 Not started

-### Login and Registration
+#### Login and Registration
 Not started

-### Grading Program
+#### Grading Program
 Not started

-### Cola Machine
+#### Cola Machine
 Not started